 Griffons need to be stripped once or twice a year to remove the dead hair and knots.
 This is done by hand.

-This is a perfect option for your pet.
+A cute short haired Brussels Griffon that we love.
 All the fur is clipped the same size to prevent extra shedding and make your pet enjoy its everyday life without knots or other hair problems.
-The beard is styled by the scissors.
+The beard is styled by scissors.

 Since griffon puppies usually have plenty of hair on their faces, they require a special approach to that part of their body.
 Any griffon puppy haircut involves facial hair trimming.
 Consider making it take a round shape.